gjmcn/zap/docs/contents-md/backticks.md

 > If any backticks are used with `&&`, `||` or `??`, short-circuit evaluation is _not_ used &mdash; both operands are always evaluated.

-Backticks can be used with any (synchronous) iterables; the result is always an array:
+Backticks can be used with any iterables; the result is always an array:

 ```
 r = 5 to 7     // generator (5 6 7)